 Do you love Flemish Giants?
 Who doesn't?
-These awesome rabbits are the gentle giants of the bunny world, growing up to between 12 and 15 pounds (though particularly large rabbits can get even bigger, with a maximum weight about 20 pounds), making them and Continental rabbits the largest breeds.
+These awesome rabbits are the gentle giants of the bunny world, growing up to between 12 and 15 pounds (though particularly large rabbits can get even bigger, with a maximum weight about 20 pounds), making them and Continental rabbits the largest breeds in the world.
 Their short hair coloring, according to official breed standards, ranges from white to sandy, to light gray or steel gray, blue, and black, and they're highly popular in the United States.

 They're friendly, docile, and relatively laid-back, especially when compared with some smaller rabbit breeds.
 But just because the Flemish Giant is an awesome domesticated rabbit that makes a great pet doesn't mean that this breed is right for everyone.
 If you're thinking of adding a Flemish Giant to your home, then you should know this special breed of rabbit requires more care and resources than your average rabbit.